ausevo/ausevo.github.io/2026_Venue.md

 The **Joint AES x SASB Conference** will be held at the **University of Wollongong**, Wollongong, NSW, between **2–4 December 2026**.

-Specific room and building details will be announced closer to the conference date.

 <!-- [University of Wollongong campus map](https://www.uow.edu.au/about/campuses-facilities/wollongong/) -->